mconcas/tans/README.md

 TANS
 ====

-This repository is a collection of classes and macro for a vertexer simulation.
+This repository is a collection of classes and macros for a vertexer simulation.
 These are going to run using the [ROOT](http://root.cern.ch/drupal) framework for data analysis.

-Below I will take note the various standard definitions, simulation structures, as a reminder for myself and a read-key for eventually observers.
+Below I will take note the of various standard definitions, simulation structures, as a reminder for myself and a read-key for eventually observers.

 Standard declarations
 ---------------------

 *   Indentation 3 blank spaces.
-*   Ruler: 70 chars
+*   Ruler: 80 chars
-*   Languages: ClassName, Methods, Stdoutput: IT.
+*   Idioms: ClassName, Methods, Stdoutput: EN.
                Comments, Function arguments: EN

 Rationale: Class hierarchy
 --------------------------

-The main goal is to create a sort of «backbone» consisting in a set of trivial classes like *Punto Class, Direzione Class, whatever...* in order to result as versatile as possible.

-From there will be derived physics classes  (e.g. *Vertice Class*), keeping in mind that this is a quite trivial example, so a nice purposal could be to structure the code thinking in building modular classes and physics «wrapper» easily customizable.
+The structure is thought to be object-oriented and coded in C++.
+Thus one can easily benefit of an higher level approach to the problem.
+Instead to wrote a conspicuous set of macros, hardly customizable (just editing their code itself) and with a lower granularity, I've opted for an open modular structure.
+It has multiple positive aspects, specially in debug phase, when bug arises.